timjogorman/Multisentence-AMR-guidelines/training-document-walkthroughs.md

 Once you see the "IdentityChain" on the left panel on the screen, we want to get into what we will call "Mentions mode", where you are adding variables to a chain.
 Press "2" -- this will highlight a box next to the word "mentions" on the right.
 As long as you are in mentions mode, every AMR variable you click on will be added to that identity chain!
 Try it -- add "p / picture" in sentence 2, "i / it" in sentence 3, and "p / picture" from sentence 4.
 Then *leave* the mention mode, by pressing ESCAPE.

 You should see those mentions added to the "mentions" box in the right panel.
-Hover your mouse over each mention -- you should that the interface will move to that mention.
-You could also write a "Nickname" by clicking in the box above those mentions (usually, you want to do this only when the actual mention names aren't sufficient to distinguish multiple, simlilar identity chains).
+Hover your mouse over each mention -- you should see the interface move to where they are in the document.
+You can also click on "Nickname" and add any kind of text you want -- this can be useful for keeping track of identity chains, if you are deaing with multiple identity chains that have similar-looking concept names.

 ##### Event Coreference